 “A type of Deva.”

 Ramindar whistled in dismay as he looked back at the approaching caravan, this time focusing his gaze on the shrouded box which bobbed on the trellis they carried.
-Maya wondered if he could feel the Djinn’s novel power – it was ancient and obscure and yet familiar because it was fundamental.
+Maya wondered if he could feel the Djinn’s ancient and fundamental power.
 She could feel it probing for weaknesses that it could exploit to free itself.
-Its probes were like the light of a torch.
-A dark torch, surrounded by light.
+Its probes were like the flames of a dark torch casting tendrils into light.

-When the ancient power landed on Maya it stopped and squeezed her soul.
-Her body went rigid, her skin became clammy and cold; and her eyes were blinded by colored lights.
+Maya knew this because she experienced it.
+When the ancient power discovered Maya it infiltrated her body and soul, like burning bolts.
+And then it squeezed.
+Her body collapsed inward, her skin became clammy and cold, and her eyes were blinded by colored lights.

-She began to move to the door, compelled by the Djinn’s will.
-Ramindar watched her move.
-She looked like a sleep walker.
-He knew something was wrong, but when he moved to help her he discovered that he was frozen in place.
+Maya began to move to the door, compelled by the Djinn’s will.
+Ramindar watched her shuffle like a sleep walker.

 “Release the child!”

-The Djinn released its grip.
-Maya fell onto a pile of coarse jute blankets, and thought, thank you Grandmother.
+The Djinn released its grip and Maya fell onto a pile of coarse jute blankets.
+She thought, thank you Grandmother.

 Maya shrugged – not because she didn’t want to answer his question, but rather because it took effort to reply.
-The Djinn continued to press her.
+The Djinn was pressing her.
+She could resist its entreaties, but that took effort and attention.

-He said half to himself, “Hah! a Deva.
-That is fantastic.
+Ramindar exclaimed, “Hah! a Deva.
+This moment is magical.
 Imagine!”
-He cut off his enthusiasm when the implications of what he had just heard occurred to him.
-He said to Maya, “And how is it that such a powerful creature could be imprisoned by such ragged men?”
+He cut off his enthusiasm when the implications of what he had said, occurred to him.
+He whispered to Maya, “How is it that such a powerful creature could be imprisoned by such ragged men?”

-Maya was about to say that she didn’t know how, when her grandmother sent her a vision of how: a scene in a royal chamber; packed with lords, merchants and commoners.
-The wall was lined with soldiers.
-In the middle of the room was a glass and ebony-wood box, with barred windows on every side.
+Maya was about to say that she didn’t know, when her grandmother presented her third eye with a vision of a royal chamber packed with lords, merchants and commoners.
+The walls were lined with soldiers.
+In the middle of the room was a glass and ebony-wood box shrouded in a mist of burning incense from Sheba.

 Maya said, “The Djinn was tricked by a King named Sulayman.”